-1. Experience life as a Victorian sailor aboard Brunel’s SS Great Britain
+1. Brunel’s SS Great Britain

-You can also see how you would have fared as a Victorian sailor and climb the rigging with Go Aloft! (for an extra fee), although our two kids, at 3 and 6 are too young for this yet.
-Bravery is rewarded with epic Harbour views.
-Being Brunel, a museum that examines the life of the ingenious engineer, is next door (and included in the ticket price).
-It tells the story of Brunel in a similarly exciting way, letting visitors go ‘inside’ his mind and have a go at drawing a perfect circle in a moving train carriage.
-Check what’s on at the ship if you’re visiting Bristol with kids during school holidays, their themed events (like the Victorian Christmas Weekend) and fun activities are great fun.
+Discover how you would have fared as a Victorian sailor and climb the rigging with Go Aloft! (for an extra fee) – bravery is rewarded with epic Harbour views.
+Being Brunel, the accompanying museum that examines the life of the ingenious engineer, is next door (and included in the ticket price).

-*Virtually explore Brunel’s SS Great Britain here.
+Brunel's SS Great Britain

-2. Meet the animals at Bristol Zoo Gardens
+2. Bristol Zoo Gardens

 3. Fire your curiosity at We The Curious, Science Centre